 - Side Sense

-There are a couple of extra software additions with the XZ3 however, one of which is called Side Sense, which takes advantage of that new curved-edge display.
-Double tapping the side of the display will offer access to apps, a little like swiping the side of the Galaxy S9+ or Note 9 will bring up Apps Edge and People Edge.
+There were a couple of new software additions for the XZ3 that also launched on the Xperia 1.
+One is called Side Sense, which takes advantage of that new curved-edge display.
+Double-tapping the side of the display will offer access to apps, a little like swiping the side of the Galaxy Note 9 will bring up Apps Edge and People Edge.

-The Sony Xperia XZ3 is the Xperia flagship we've been waiting a long time for.
-It finally pushes design boundaries, while offering what appears to be a great display, plenty of power and a refined software experience with some good extras.
+The Sony Xperia XZ3 was the Xperia flagship we've been waiting a very long time to see.
+It finally pushed design boundaries, resulting in a stunning device with a great display and lots of top features.

-Welcome to the game Sony, it might have taken a few years longer than others but you're finally in it.
-The XZ3 is without a shadow of a doubt the most exciting Xperia device for years.
+That said, the XZ3 really is an excellent device at an attractive price point.
+It might have taken a few years longer than others, but the XZ3 was, without a shadow of a doubt, the most exciting Xperia device for years when it launched.